nevillegrech/gigahorse-toolchain/README.md

 ## Quickstart

+### Running/Installing Gigahorse from local clone (requires `souffle`)
 First make sure you have the following things installed on your system:

 - Boost libraries (Can be installed on Debian with `apt install libboost-all-dev`)

 - Python 3.8 (Refer to standard documentation)

-- Souffle 2.3 (We only test using the release versions, later development versions may work but are untested by us.
+- Souffle 2.3 or 2.4 (We only test using the release versions, later development versions may work but are untested by us.
 Refer to Souffle documentation.
 The easiest way to install this is to use the release from https://github.com/souffle-lang/souffle/releases/tag/2.3)

 Now install the Souffle custom functors.
 Just navigate to the `souffle-addon` folder: